banasibb/UFOs_Challenge/README.md

 6. Create, populate, and dynamically filter a table using JavaScript and HTML.
 ## Results
 The analysis can be found in the following file: [app.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/app.js)<br />
-### Deliverable 1: Summary Statistics for June
+### Filter UFO sightings on multiple criteria
 Using JavaScript, a new function that saves the element, value, and id of the filter was added.
 Then, a new function to loop through the dataset and keep only the results that match the search criteria was added.
-The webpage is updated with the search criteria after pressing "Enter".<br />
+The result should be that the webpage is updated with the search criteria after pressing "Enter".<br />
 <br />The code used to establish the new filters in the app.js file was as follows: <br />
  ```
 var filters = {}